AshokHub/xmlBLASTparser/README.md

 ![xmlBLASTparser](https://raw.githubusercontent.com/AshokHub/xmlBLASTparser/master/misc/xmlBLASTparser_logo_500x125.png)

 # About
-[xmlBLASTparser](https://github.com/AshokHub/xmlBLASTparser) is a lightweight PHP library for parsing an XML formatted BLAST output into a colorful HTML page.
+[xmlBLASTparser](https://github.com/AshokHub/xmlBLASTparser) is a lightweight PHP library for parsing an XML formatted [NCBI BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) output and rendering into a colorful HTML page.
 The database accession number/id in the webpage is properly hyperlinked to the external source database.
 Moreover, the description summary in the webpage is hyperlinked with anchor link to the corresponding alignment section.
-The complete list of NCBI standard sequence identifiers are tabulated below:
+The complete list of [NCBI](https://www.ncbi.nlm.nih.gov) standard sequence identifiers are tabulated below:

 | **Tag and Identifier Syntax**                          | **Identifier Source Description**                          |
 |--------------------------------------------------------|------------------------------------------------------------|